binder-examples/continuous-build/.circleci/README.md

       - TIMEZONE: "/usr/share/zoneinfo/America/Los_Angeles"
 ```

+Note that timezone isn't necessary for any build step, but provided here as an example.
-or you can define variables in the [CircleCI project settings](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).
+Yr you can define environment variables in the
+[CircleCI project settings](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).
 The latter is recommended for sensitive information.

 For all configuration descriptions below, **all variables** from both tables
 can be set in just the CircleCI project settings, if desired.